rayidghani/ews/README.md

 - Predict risk of X in the next Y months
 - Baselines:
   1. current practice
-  2. guidelines (need to add link)
+  2. guidelines
 - Metric: Precision at top k (:warning: need to determine k based on capacity)
 - Fairness metric: TPR disparity by Race, Gender, SES, access, etc.

 ### Validaton Study
-- Select x patient
+- Select x patients to run a trial
 - Measure precision compared to current practice and guidelines

 ### Ethical Issues